Vamshi267/UMBC-DATA606-Capstone/docs/report.md

 <img width="1895" height="996" alt="Screenshot (159)" src="https://github.com/user-attachments/assets/6b08fd01-4573-4a90-973e-c2cd835ec80d" />

+### **Benefits of the Application**

+* Easy to use for non-technical users
+* Real-time salary estimation
+* Demonstrates practical deployment of machine learning
+* Can be extended for business or recruitment use cases

 ---

 ## **Tools Used**

-* Streamlit
-* Joblib
+* **Streamlit** – Front-end web application framework
+* **Joblib** – Loading saved trained model files

 ---

 # **7. Conclusion**

-This project successfully developed a machine learning model to predict salaries for AI and Data Science roles.
+This project successfully developed and evaluated machine learning models for predicting salaries in AI and Data Science roles using a large real-world dataset.

-Gradient Boosting achieved the best performance with high accuracy and stability.
-The analysis showed that experience level and years of experience are the most significant factors influencing salary.
+Among the tested models, Gradient Boosting achieved the best overall performance with high predictive accuracy and stable results.
+The findings also showed that experience level and years of experience are the most important variables influencing salary.

+The project demonstrates how machine learning can transform raw job market data into practical insights and useful decision-support tools.

 ## **Applications**

-* Salary benchmarking
+* Salary benchmarking for job seekers
+* Compensation planning for companies
-* Job market insights
+* Job market analysis and workforce insights
-* Hiring decisions
+* Support for hiring and recruitment decisions

 ## **Limitations**

-* Limited feature set
+* Limited set of input features
-* No external data integration
+* No external economic or labor market data included
-* No bias analysis
+* No fairness or bias assessment performed
+* Results depend on the quality of available dataset

 ## **Lessons Learned**

-* Data quality is critical
+* Data quality has a major impact on model performance
-* Feature engineering improves performance
+* Feature engineering significantly improves predictive accuracy
-* Complex models do not always outperform simple ones
+* Simple models can sometimes compete with complex models
+* Deployment is essential for real-world usability

 ## **Future Work**

-* Add more features (skills, education)
+* Add more features such as skills, education, certifications, and industry demand
-* Use advanced models
+* Use advanced algorithms such as XGBoost or LightGBM
+* Apply stronger cross-validation strategies
-* Improve generalization
+* Improve explainability and fairness analysis
-* Deploy production system
+* Deploy as a production-ready cloud application

 ---